Check this out:

 Nehalem Bay and River (including the North Fork Nehalem)

 TROUT: Fishing for coastal cutthroat trout in the Nehalem Basin is expected to be good this year.
 Anglers using flies and small spinners will find increasing numbers of returning sea-run coastal cutthroat beginning in July.
 The North Fork Nehalem River will also provide good fishing opportunities for coastal cutthroat trout.
+Check regulations for open areas as there are additional tributary closures in place this year.

 WINTER STEELHEAD: The Nehalem basin offers abundant winter steelhead fishing opportunities.
 Hatchery steelhead (90,000 smolts) are released in the North Fork Nehalem at or below Nehalem Hatchery on Hwy 53.
 The best fishing for hatchery steelhead is usually in December and January, with the first fish appearing by mid-November most years.
 Hatchery steelhead are recycled regularly from Nehalem Hatchery during the peak of the run.
 Call 503-368-5670 for recorded fishing information.

 The main Nehalem River is a very productive catch-and-release fishery for wild steelhead.
-Best fishing is February to early April and it’s usually much less crowded than during the peak of the hatchery return.
+Best fishing is February to early April and it’s usually much less crowded than the North Fork during the peak of the hatchery return.
 Some very large steelhead (occasionally topping 20 pounds) are caught from this river.
 The Salmonberry River, a tributary of the Nehalem about 7 miles above Nehalem Falls, can provide superb fishing for large winter steelhead.
 The Salmonberry closes March 31.
 Access to the Salmonberry remains limited.
 The Nehalem River Road bridge over the Salmonberry has been rebuilt and is now open; however, the railroad right of way remains closed to public access.
-Anglers are advised to check with the Port for current status of access restrictions.
+Anglers are advised to check with the Port of Tillamook Bay for current status of access restrictions.

 The Nehalem is the largest river system on the North Coast.
 Headwaters flow from the coast range near Vernonia, and wind to the ocean, entering on the north coast near the town of Wheeler.
 The estuary and tidal areas are primarily fished by boat.
 The Nehalem River can be accessed off Nehalem River Road below Hwy 26, and in various locations upstream of there.
 The lower river can be boated from the Beaver Slide (below Nehalem Falls) to Roy Creek County Park.